Home Insurance Maintenance Requirements: What Upkeep You Need to Avoid Claim Denials

 Frequently Asked Questions

 What counts as neglect under a home insurance policy?
-Neglect generally refers to damage that a reasonable homeowner could have prevented through routine upkeep.
+Neglect generally refers to damage a reasonable homeowner could have prevented through routine upkeep.
 Examples include a leaking roof that was never inspected or repaired, water damage from a slow drip that went unaddressed for months, and structural cracks that were visible but ignored.
-Insurers evaluate neglect based on the evidence available — including inspection reports, claim history, and the physical condition of your home at the time of loss.
+Insurers evaluate neglect based on inspection reports, claim history, utility usage patterns, aerial imagery, and the physical condition of your home at the time of loss.

 Are older homes harder to insure because of maintenance issues?
-Older homes do face more scrutiny, but they are not uninsurable — provided they are well-maintained.
+Older homes face more scrutiny but are not uninsurable, provided they are well-maintained.
 Insurers focus on the condition of the roof, electrical system, plumbing, and foundation rather than age alone.
-Homeowners with older properties should conduct proactive inspections, update aging systems as needed, and keep thorough maintenance records to demonstrate the home's condition.
-Specialty policies like HO-8 are available for homes that don't qualify for standard coverage.
+Homeowners with older properties should conduct proactive inspections, update aging systems as needed, and keep thorough maintenance records.
+Specialty policies and independent agents can help find carriers with flexible guidelines for homes that don't qualify for standard coverage.

 Compare Home Insurance Plans in Ohio